MnO2/haspot/README.md

-# Haspot: A Hakyll blog generator with Cesper theme as default
+# Haspot: A Hakyll blog generator with Casper theme as default

-Haspot is a static site generator based on Hakyll, and it ported Ghost’s beautiful Casper theme.
+Haspot is a static site generator based on Hakyll, and it ported Ghost’s beautiful [Casper](https://github.com/TryGhost/Casper) theme.
 Once you install it, it is good to go.

 ## Installation